Burgesskeith/matrixops/README.md

-# matrixops
+# Matrix Operations in Terminal Command Line
-Matrix Operations in Command Line
+MatrixOps

 A Javascript application that runs in the terminal using NodeJS.